BookStackApp/api-scripts/php-generate-sitemap/readme.md

 **This is a very simplistic single-script-file example of using the endpoints API together** , it is not a fully-featured & validated script.

+Keep in mind, The sitemap generated will reflect content visible to the API user used when running the script.

 ## Requirements

 You will need php (~7.2+) installed on the machine you want to run this script on.